LouisLaiolo/Da-Gam/README.md

 # Da-Gam

-Développement d'un jeu de réflexion plateforme sur le moteur Construct 2.
-Le projet part sur des bases déjà établies, bien que rudimentaires.
-L'environnement 2D comprend 3 couleurs : Noir, Blanc, Rouge.
-Le joueur peut être coloré en Noir ou en Blanc.

-- Un élément noir ne peut interagir qu'avec un élément de la même couleur, et réciproquement.
-- Un élément rouge peut interagir avec n'importe quel objet de n'importe quel couleur.

-L'environnement 2D est supposé être un petit archipel tricolore.
-Chaque île représente un puzzle.

-Le joueur se déplace avec les touches ZSQD.
-Il peut utiliser la souris pour alterner ses couleurs comme bon lui semble.
-Le joueur peut également soulever et déplacer des objets en plaçant son curseur dessus, puis en appuyant sur E.
+Development of a platform reflection game on the Construct 2 engine.
+The project is based on established, albeit rudimentary, foundations.
+The 2D environment includes 3 colors: Black, White, Red.
+The player can be colored in Black or White.

+- A black element can only interact with an element of the same color, and vice versa.
+- A red element can interact with any object of any color.

+The 2D environment is supposed to be a small tricolor archipelago.
+Each island represents a puzzle.

+The player moves with the ZSQD keys.
+He can use the mouse to alternate his colors as he sees fit.
+The player can also lift and move objects by placing his cursor on them and pressing E.

-## Modules existants
+## Existing modules

-A l'heure actuelle, le projet comprend 8 modules considérés stables :

-- Mouvements du joueur
+At present, the project includes 8 modules considered stable:

+- Player movements
-- Interactions joueurs/objets
+- Player/object interactions
-- Changement de couleurs du joueur
+- Changing the player's colors
-- Lumiére dynamique
+- Dynamic light
 - Camera
-- Gestion de l'objet téléporteur
-- Gestion de plateformes mouvantes
+- Management of the teleporter object
+- Management of moving platforms
-- Gestion des JumpPad
+- JumpPad Management

-Pour 3 modules en travaux, également stables :
+For 3 modules under construction, also stable:

-- Gestion des jointures entre objets (en travaux - stable)
+- Management of joins between objects (under work - stable)
-- Sons (en travaux - stable)
+- Sounds (under construction - stable)
-- Gestion de l'energie cinétique (en travaux - stable)
+- Kinetic energy management (under construction - stable)
-- Gestion de l'inversion des couleurs (en travaux - stable)
+- Management of color inversion (under construction - stable)

-## Features à rajouter
+## Features to add

-- Implémentation d'un ou de plusieurs nouveaux puzzles
-- Améliorations graphiques diverses (notamment, rajouter des backgrounds)

-## Comment jouer

-Récupérez le build du projet (DaGamBuild) puis lancez son index.html.

-Le jeu peut normalement se lancer en local, sans upload nécéssaire.
-Un message d'erreur indiquera qu'il est conseillé de passer par une upload, vous pouvez l'ignorer.
-S'il n'est pas possible de le lancer tel quel, uploadez le build sur un serveur en ligne ou en local, via WAMP par exemple.

-Les contrôles sont plutot simples :
+- Implementation of one or more new puzzles
+- Various graphic improvements (in particular, adding backgrounds)

+## How to play

+Get the build of the project (DaGamBuild) then launch its index.html.

+The game can normally be started locally, without uploading.
+An error message will indicate that it is recommended to use an upload, you can ignore it.
+If it is not possible to launch it as it is, upload the build to an online or local server, via WAMP for example.

+The controls are quite simple:

-- Avancer : D
+- Advance: D
-- Reculer : Q
+- Backward: Q
-- Sauter : Z
+- Skip: Z
-- Colorer le joueur en noir : Clic gauche
-- Colorer le joueur en blanc : Clic droit
-- Interargir avec un objet : Curseur sur l'objet + E

-Sur chaque environnement, il faut atteindre puis activer tous les triggers (leviers) puis revenir à l'entrée.
+- Colour the player in black: Left click
+- Colour the player in white: Right click
+- Interact with an object: Cursor on the object + E

+On each environment, it is necessary to reach and then activate all the triggers (levers) and then return to the input.

-## Prérequis
+## Prerequisites

-Navigateur Chrome ou Firefox conseillés.
-Actuellement peu compatible sur Edge ou Internet Explorer.
+Chrome or Firefox browser recommended.
+Currently not very compatible with Edge or Internet Explorer.

-## Utilisés pour le Build
+## Used for the Build

-* [Construct 2](https://www.scirra.com/construct2) - Le moteur de jeu utilisé
+* [Construct 2](https://www.scirra.com/construct2) - The game engine used
-* [Sprite DLight](http://www.2deegameart.com/) - Outil de création de Normal maps
+*[Sprite DLight](http://www.2deegameart.com/) - Normal maps creation tool *[Spriter](https://brashmonkey.com/) - 2D animation creation tool
-* [Spriter](https://brashmonkey.com/) - Outil de création d'animations 2D

 ## License

-Ce projet est sous licence MIT - voir le fichier [LICENSE.md](LICENSE.md) pour plus de détails.
+This project is under MIT license - see the file[LICENSE.md](LICENSE.md) for more details.

+Translated with www.DeepL.com/Translator